 81. Explore the frozen waterfalls of Hamilton.
 There are over 100 waterfalls tucked behind the trails of the Niagara Escarpment, making it the perfect place for a winter hike.
 Tourism Hamilton even has a waterfall guide to help you find them!

 82. Rent a cottage in the woods.
 While most people think of Muskoka as a summer destination, during the winter months it has just as much to offer visitors.
-There’s ample opportunity for winter fun including ice skating, snowshoeing, ice fishing, and dog sledding.
-Search on Airbnb for the best deals on cottages.
+There’s ample opportunity for winter fun, including ice skating, snowshoeing, ice fishing, and dog sledding.

 85. Or any other provincial park.
 If Algonquin is booked up, check out one of Ontario’s many other provincial parks for a weekend trip.